Neolium/tweetone/README.md

 # Tweetone

+Tweetone is a web tool to evaluate Twitter's tweets tones.
+It uses IBM Watson platform to perform the text analysis.

-You can use it at http://yoyobro.wtf/
+You can try it at http://yoyobro.wtf/

 Please keep in mind that this project is standing by since I'm working on other pro projects.